Neuro-Ophthalmology & Neuro-Otology

-There are 2 major categories of nerve injury, each with a variety of etiologies.
-In transection, the nerve is completely severed leaving 2 separate ends.
+There are two major categories of nerve injury, each with a variety of etiologies.
+In transection, the nerve is completely severed, leaving two separate ends.
 In the second category, the injury creates a neuroma-in-continuity, in which the gross nerve remains intact despite variable mechanisms of injury and variable loss of function.

 Transecting injuries are most often the result of a soft tissue laceration by such sharp, metal objects as surgical instruments, knives, glass, and propeller blades.
 Fortunately, sharp and clean transections of nerve are favorable for early surgical repair.
-However, only 30% of serious nerve injuries are caused by this mechanism of injury (40).
-Transected nerves by definition produce a neurotmetic lesion in which there is complete loss of function with no hope for recovery without surgical intervention (23).
+However, only 30% of serious nerve injuries are caused by this mechanism of injury (44).
+Transected nerves, by definition, produce a neurotmetic lesion in which there is complete loss of function with no hope for recovery without surgical intervention (27).

 Between 60% and 70% of serious nerve injuries seen in a clinical practice will be neuromas-in-continuity.
 A number of different etiologies may be responsible: stretch, traction, contusion, and ischemia from compression, injection, electrical, and thermal injuries.
 Stretch, traction, and contusion injuries are by far the most common and can result from a number of mechanisms.
 Fractures with and without joint dislocation, birth injuries secondary to difficult delivery, gunshot wounds or other high-velocity missiles, and iatrogenic injuries from surgical retraction are all mechanisms that can produce a stretch, traction, or contusion injury to a peripheral nerve.
-Ischemia and compression injuries are often seen together because peripheral nerves are critically dependent on blood flow.
+Ischemia and compression injuries are often seen together because peripheral nerves depend on blood flow.
 Common mechanisms include pressure palsies due to unconsciousness or anesthesia, acute compression by hematoma formation or vascular aneurysms, compartment syndromes, and entrapment neuropathies.
 Injection injuries are a surprisingly common form of iatrogenic injury to peripheral nerves.
-The nerve injury itself is a result of either the needle placement or the injected toxic agent.
+The nerve injury itself results from either the needle placement or the injected toxic agent.
 Electrical and thermal injuries are less common forms of peripheral nerve injury.
-Electrical injuries can result from accidental contact of an extremity with a high-tension wire, whereas thermal injuries often result from exposure to flame, steam, or other hot elements (40; 23).
+Electrical injuries can result from accidental contact of an extremity with a high-tension wire, whereas thermal injuries often result from exposure to flame, steam, or other hot elements (44; 27).

 Some specific peripheral nerve injuries are more often caused by particular mechanisms, which are discussed below.